nafeu/deno-md-site/README.md

 [FOOTER_CONTENT]
 ```

-Where the templating works as follows:
+#### Templating Rules
-- YAML frontmatter is used to declare a `[WEBSITE_TITLE]` of your choice as well as css styles respectively
+- [YAML Front Matter](https://jekyllrb.com/docs/front-matter/) is used to declare a `[WEBSITE_TITLE]`, optional css styles and an optional emoji favicon
 - Triple plus signs (`+++`) are used to separate pages and layout components
 - `[PAGE_PATH]` is the url path to a page
 - `[PAGE_TITLE]` is the title of the current page
 - `[PAGE_CONTENT]` is the content of that page (written in markdown)

-Check out the `example-site.md` file included in this repo for a clear example.
+Check out the `example-site.md` file and `docs/` folder included in this repo for a clear example.
+Note that for the `docs` folder has been manually formatted the HTML so it would be easier to read, the actual build renders HTML that works but isn't as human-readable.

 #### Generating Your Website